Once again the Complex Trauma Institute is pleased to be one of the 2026 York Festival of Ideas partners (free events)

 Michael Guilding worked as a therapist for 30 years including over a decade in the NHS, where he was Head of Primary Care Counselling within the York and Selby NHS trust.
 He has had a long-standing interest in our biological fear-system and its impact on our patterns of relating to others.

 Michael has written several papers for the Complex Trauma Institute’s Journal on the theory of complex trauma (which he sees as a biological fear-system disorder) and on the practical applications of this theory for psychotherapy.
-He runs workshops for the Complex Trauma Institute’s C-PTSD Practitioner course, on understanding and working with the therapist's fear system, and he is currently writing a "survival guide" for working with complex trauma entitled "Fear in the Therapy Room".
+He runs workshops for the Complex Trauma Institute’s Advanced Certificate in Complex Trauma Practice, on understanding and working with the therapist's fear system, and he is currently writing a "survival guide" for working with complex trauma entitled "Fear in the Therapy Room".
 Or you can book his workshops without enrolling in the full course here.

-There will also be an in-person presentation of this talk on Saturday 7 June at 2.00pm at the Quaker Meeting House, Friargate, York, YO1 9RL.
-Tickets for this can be booked yorkfestivalofideas.com once the brochure for the 2025 festival is available (will not be live until a couple of months before the festival)
+There will also be an in-person presentation of this talk on Saturday 30th May at 2.00pm at the Quaker Meeting House, Friargate, York, YO1 9RL.
+Tickets for this can be booked yorkfestivalofideas.com once the brochure for the 2026 festival is available - coming soon